 Your obligations are the same whether your contract is made on your premises, off your premises or at distance (such as online).

 Your customers’ right to cancel

 Under the Regulations, your client or customer has the right to cancel the contract within the cancellation period of 14 days from the moment the contract has been made.
-He can exercise this right just by informing you that he wishes to do so.
+They can exercise this right just by informing you that they wish to do so.

 The implication is that you could face the risk of your client cancelling a contract after you have started work if you start within 14 days of the contract date.
 Moreover, if you have not yet delivered some or all of that work, you cannot charge your customer for it.

 You can avoid the risk of cancellation if your client instructs you to supply your service as soon as possible.
-This instruction is valid only if you also tell him that he will lose his cancellation right if he does so instruct you.
+This instruction is valid only if you also tell him that they will lose their cancellation right if they do so instruct you.

 So, to avoid the risk of cancellation once work has started, you should decide whether any of the following are possible:

 - your business model is such that most of your clients will explicitly ask you to start work immediately (foregoing their right to cancel)

 - you can delay starting work until the cancellation period is over